-The plant has been used since the fifth century AD, and it was valued by both Native American and European herbalists throughout history.
+The plant has been used since the fifth century AD, and it has been revered by both Native American and European herbalists throughout history.
 Native Americans used the branches of Black Elderberry to make flutes, so it is sometimes called “the tree of music.”
 Black Elderberry pies were seasonal treats for early American settlers, and it was often made into wine, too (and still is).

 While today it is more common to see the berries used in herbal preparations, the flowers and leaves of the Elder plant have also historically been used.
-Various parts of the plant were used to encourage healthy perspiration, healthy fluid levels, healthy bowel movements during bouts of occasional diarrhea and healthy blood sugar levels.* Later the berries became known as a tonic for immune support.*
+Various parts of the plant were used to encourage healthy perspiration, healthy fluid levels, healthy bowel movements during bouts of occasional diarrhea and healthy blood sugar levels.* Later the berries became known for their immune supportive properties.*

 Modern Uses and Research

 Black Elderberry traditionally has been used for immune support, both as a daily tonic and at the start of an immune challenge.* Because of its immune-modulating and antioxidant properties, Black Elderberry is able to work at the cellular level and provide deep support for overall immune health.*(3) By normalizing and promoting the production of cytokines (an action that is essential for overall wellness), the immune system is able to maintain balance during those winter months when our bodies need all the plant power they can get.*(4)(5)

 The constituents contained in the berry specifically promote the health of the upper respiratory system, by supporting a healthy inflammatory response and maintaining the integrity of the mucous membranes, too.* Quercetin, a flavonoid, is responsible for these aspects.
 It also supports a healthy response to occasional pain in the joints and muscles.* Rutin, another flavonoid, supports the integrity of blood vessels, keeping them strong.*